mikestepanov/electron-example/README.md

     - Character's first name is apppended to the message preview
     - in the conversation view, non-current user's messages show name and image

+13) Add animation so that the table moves up as message bubbles come in conversation

 ### Install Dependencies

 ```